Defensive Soccer Drills (Shape-Pressure -Tackle-Clear)

 7. If you have 7 or more outfield players, consider setting up 2 identical grids and running the drills concurrently.

-See also Ball Control Soccer Drills (Pro First Touch)
+See also Spacing Soccer Drills (Stop Bunching)

 Drill Variations